5-a-day more like 2-a-day?

 Finger Limes

-Finger Limes, also known as "Citrus Caviar," have caviar-like pearls of flesh inside.
-They’re rich in vitamin C and also provide folate, which is important for healthy red blood cells, and potassium.
+Finger Limes, also known as 'Citrus Caviar', have caviar like pearls of flesh inside.
+They are rich in vitamin C, but also provide folate, important for healthy red blood cells, and potassium.

-Though it’s often easier to enjoy fruits and veggies during the warmer months, it’s still important to make sure you’re getting your full 5-a-day every day.
+Though it’s often easier to enjoy fruit and veg during the warmer months, it’s still important to make sure you’re getting your full 5-a-day every day.
 And if you try one of the more unusual fruits above, let us know what you think!

 Nutritionist Emma White (ANutr), MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.